 Similarly, your ads also shouldn’t be too personal as this may also disturb some of your potential customers.
 Try to find a balance between personalization and privacy to provide the best experiences.

-Moreover, your ads should encourage users to take action and engage with your brand.
+Moreover, your ads should encourage Internet users to take action and engage with your brand.
 This can be achieved by many methods, for instance - by placing special offers, discounts, and coupons.

 Step 3.
 Launching your location-based advertising campaign

-Once everything’s ready it is time to put it all together and launch your location-based advertising campaign.
+Once everything’s ready it is time to put it all together and launch your location-based marketing or advertising campaign.
 After that, you should also manage it properly and optimize its parameters timely in order to get maximum efficiency.
 Some of the best practices for this step include:

 Start with the basic settings such as selecting traffic and device types, as well as active time for your campaign on DSP.
 Then, move on to targeting.
-Remember that location-based targeting works best when complemented with other types of targeting.
-The task is to show ads only to the right audience, still, the best practice is to apply several targeting options because when you apply too many you limit your audience extremely so no one will see your ads in the end.
+Remember that location targeting works best when complemented with other types of targeting.
+The task is to show ads only to the right target audience, still, the best practice is to apply several targeting options because when you apply too many you limit your audience extremely so no one will see your ads in the end.

-- Ensure proper data collection and analysis via the data-management platforms or any other tool of your choice.
-This task should help you to determine whether or not your campaign meets your goals and allow you to make all the necessary improvements if it doesn’t.
+Ensure proper location data collection and analysis via the data-management platforms or any other tool of your choice.
+This task should help you to determine whether or not your location-based marketing campaign meets your goals and allow you to make all the necessary improvements if it doesn’t.
 It is essential that every action taken from every ad is tracked and measured.
-If everything is set up properly, you should be able to monitor your ads’ performance and analyze their strengths and weaknesses to boost your campaigns more.
+If everything is set up properly, you should be able to monitor your ads’ performance and analyze their strengths and weaknesses to boost your ad campaigns more.

-- Analyze your budget in relation to the customer lifetime value which is a metric that shows the average revenue you get from one customer throughout your cooperation.
-Always keep track of your ad spend and ensure that your cost-per-acquisition doesn’t surpass customer lifetime value - it should be the other way round - customer lifetime value should be higher than the cost per acquisition.
+Analyze your budget in relation to the customer lifetime value, which is a metric that shows the average revenue you get from one customer throughout your cooperation.
+Always keep track of your online ad spend and ensure that your cost-per-acquisition doesn’t surpass customer lifetime value - it should be the other way round - customer lifetime value should be higher than the cost per acquisition.

 Within this ecosystem, location-based mobile advertising is a powerful tool for any business goal, be it building awareness and trust with customers or increasing conversions and revenue.
-Not only does it help to deliver personalized messages to your potential customers, but it also helps your brand to compete effectively and timely.
+Not only does it help to deliver personalized messages to your potential customers, but it also helps your brand to compete and create effective location-based marketing campaigns.